Kōji Mitsui: Legacy

 At a 2017 event, the actor Tatsuya Nakadai stated that during the filming of Kurosawa's 1963 High and Low, he felt added pressure having to deliver a 10-minute monologue because Mitsui was in the scene.
 The two also appeared onscreen together in Kobayashi's The Human Condition (1959) and The Inheritance (1962), as well as Okamoto's Battle of Okinawa (1971); in 1975, Nakadai appeared in a stage production of Gorky's The Lower Depths as the gambler character who was closely associated in Japan with Mitsui's portrayal in Kurosawa's 1957 film version.

 In media coverage of the 2017-2018 TV Tokyo reality series “The Supporting Actors,“ which featured six popular character actors living together, the stars repeatedly cited Kōji Mitsui as a major influence and an example of a distinctive and superlative member of their profession.

 The November 15, 2022 installment of the cat-oriented manga Mon-chan and Me, published in Fusosha's popular webzine Joshi Spa!
 (Women's Spa!), featured several panels with a guest character designed as a caricature of Mitsui.
 The January 24, 2023 installment featured him again, as robbery suspect "Shūji Mitsui," derived from blending the kanji characters from the actor's two professional first names, Hideo (秀男) and Kōji (弘次), to create "秀次," literally "Hidetsugu" but more popularly a representation of "Shūji."

 In his February 19, 2024 "Cigarette Burn“ column posted in the webzine Kemur, author Daisuke Kodama called Kōji Mitsui the quintessential "Shōwa smoker" due to his deftness with match-lighting and blowing of smoke rings in the film Floating Weeds.

+The actor Hirotarō Honda spoke of his admiration for Mitsui during an event hosted by director Tatsuoki Hosono in February 2026.